ComScore

 • Time Commitment: 15 minutes

-You favorite local takeout spot will miss you, because once you make this lightning-fast easy dinner recipe, you might never feel inclined to go back.
-Toss in any less-than-perfect veggies lurking in your fridge.
+Your favorite local takeout spot will miss you, because once you make this lightning-fast easy dinner recipe for beginners, you might never feel inclined to go back.
+Toss in any less-than-perfect veggies lurking in your fridge to make space in your crisper drawers for fresh produce.

 41. 15-Minute Gazpacho with Cucumber, Red Pepper and Basil